Point and Shoot (Better Call Saul): Production

 "Point and Shoot" features the death of Lalo Salamanca, played by Dalton, who was introduced as a recurring character in Better Call Saul's fourth season.
 The writers decided to not write a definitive ending to the character until they explored all possibilities, and the decision to kill Lalo came late in the writing process.
 Dalton had been aware prior to the filming of the sixth season that his character would have an early exit, but he only received word of his character's death during the filming of the previous episode, "Plan and Execution".
 He said he read the screenplay for "Point and Shoot" outside of the rest stop where his character goes to take a shower in "Plan and Execution": "It was a night shoot, like one in the morning, and I grabbed a little chair and put it on the side of the rest stop next to the highway and just sat down.
 I was like, if this is going to be the end, I want to sit down and read this whole thing all the way through right now.
 And it was very cathartic."

-Smith said they considered a shoot-out between Mike and Lalo but decided against it to let the two biggest bad guys in the series come face to face.
+Smith said they considered a shoot-out between Mike and Lalo but decided against it to let the two "biggest big bads" in the series come face to face.
 Smith wrote Gus's insults towards Don Eladio and the Salamancas as Gus using a tactic he learned from Nacho Varga in the episode "Rock and Hard Place", where a tied-up Nacho cuts his restraints while confessing to the Salamancas who "wanted to hear it, so their hate could be justified".
 Dalton, who would often joke about Smith's description of his character's last breath as "ugly" in the script, improvised Lalo's choice to smile and laugh after being shot by Gus.
 Gilligan chose to include it because he saw the moment as Lalo being surprised by Gus's sheer luck during the shoot-out in the dark.
 Dalton said the amount of fake blood on his face formed a puddle, so he continued lying down while the crew reset the scene.
 Lalo's dying laugh was shot in four to five takes.